AdobeDocs/experience-manager-learn.en/help/getting-started-spa-wknd-tutorial-develop/angular/chapter-8.md

    angular.model.json

    [Get File](assets/angular_model-1.json)
-   Now with the sample, content we can code in real-time against the JSON data and quicky build out the the Angular list component.
+   Now with the sample, content we can code in real-time against the JSON data and quickly build out the the Angular list component.

 ## Finishing the List component using the sample content {#finishing-the-list-component-using-the-sample-content}